Bruce-Research-Group/ECRIT/README.md

 ![](Screenshots/ParameterMenu.png)

-7. The following experimental variables will be registered in the boxes (a) Input values for the distance between electrode and substrate (in millimeters).
-The time the experiment should take at each point (in seconds), set either the current in milliAmperes or voltage in volts.
+7. The following experimental variables will be registered in the boxes (a) Input values for the distance between electrode and substrate (in millimeters). (b) The time the experiment should take at each point (in seconds). (c) Set either the current in milliAmperes or voltage in volts.
 8. Click "START ELECTROPLATING"
 9. Wait for the experiment to start and monitor the real-time results.